CiscoTestAutomation/CL-DevNet-2595/workshop.md

 ```

-and this should allow us to arrive at the same conclusion easily, as with using
+And this should allow us to arrive at the same conclusion easily, as with using
 Genie CLI.

 ----------------------------------------------------------------------------------------

 ### Step 7 - Bonus

-Genie CLI and Genie RobotFramework library have tons of extra functionality; let's try a
+Genie CLI and Genie RobotFramework library have tons of extra functionality, let's try a
 few of them.

-#### Parse cli command with Genie CLI
+#### Parse CLI command with Genie CLI

 Devices output can be parsed into structure data with Genie CLI.